joshuawright11/papyrus/README.md

 func createTodo(name: String, isDone: Bool, tags: [String]) async throws
 ```

-In addition to functions, you can attribute the entire protocol with `@URLForm` to encode all requests as `@URLForm`.
+You can also attribute your protocol with `@URLForm` to form encode all request bodies.

 ```swift
 @API